django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

             Zürich

-Now in the structure board you'll see the new *Google Map* plugin - which you can move around within the structure by dragging, to re-order the plugins so that it comes before or after the *Text* plugin you created earlier.
+Now in the structure board you'll see the new *Google Map* plugin.

 Each plugin in the structure board is available for editing by double-clicking or by tapping the edit icon.